pingcap/docs-cn/system-variables.md

 >
 > Currently, this feature is not fully compatible with [altering multiple columns or indexes in a single `ALTER TABLE` statement](/sql-statements/sql-statement-alter-table.md).
 When adding a unique index with the index acceleration, you need to avoid altering other columns or indexes in the same statement.
 >
-> Currently, this feature is not compatible with [PITR (Point-in-time recovery)](/br/backup-and-restore-overview.md).
-When using index acceleration, you need to ensure that there are no PITR log backup tasks running in the background.
-Otherwise, unexpected behaviors might occur, including:
+> When [PITR (Point-in-time recovery)](/br/backup-and-restore-overview.md) is disabled, the speed of adding indexes is expected to be about 10 times than that in v6.1.0.
+However, there is no performance improvement when both PITR and index acceleration are enabled.
+To optimize performance, it is recommended that you disable PITR, add indexes in a quick way, then enable PITR and perform a full backup.
+Otherwise, three expected behaviors might occur:
 >
-> - If you start a log backup task before adding an index, the adding index process is not accelerated even if index acceleration is enabled.
-But the index is added in a slow way.
-Because the log backup task keeps running after being started, it means that the index acceleration feature is disabled in this case.
-To accelerate the process of adding an index, you can stop the log backup background task first, start and complete the index adding task, and then restart the log backup task and perform a full backup.
+> - When PITR starts working first, the index adding job automatically falls back to the legacy mode by default, even if the configuration is set to `ON`.
+The index is added slowly.
-> - If you start an index acceleration task first, and then start a log backup task.
-The log backup task returns an error.
-But the index acceleration is not affected.
+> - When the index adding job starts first, it prevents the log backup job of PITR from starting by throwing an error, which does not affect the index adding job in progress.
+After the index adding job is completed, you need to restart the log backup job and perform a full backup manually.
-> - If you start a log backup task and an index acceleration task at the same time, the two tasks might not be aware of each other.
-This might result in PITR failing to back up the newly added index.
+> - When a log backup job of PITR and an index adding job start at the same time, no error is prompted because the two jobs are unable to detect each other.
+PITR does not back up the newly added index.
+After the index adding job is completed, you still need to restart the log backup job and perform a full backup manually.

 </CustomContent>